Denison Mines (NYSEAMERICAN:DNN) Upgraded at StockNews.com

-StockNews.com upgraded shares of Denison Mines (NYSEAMERICAN:DNN – Get Rating) (TSE:DML) to a sell rating in a research report report published on Thursday.
+StockNews.com upgraded shares of Denison Mines (NYSEAMERICAN:DNN – Free Report) (TSE:DML) to a sell rating in a research note published on Monday morning.

-Several large investors have recently bought and sold shares of the company.
-MMCAP International Inc. SPC boosted its position in shares of Denison Mines by 16.0% in the 1st quarter.
-MMCAP International Inc. SPC now owns 28,389,927 shares of the basic materials company’s stock worth $30,942,000 after purchasing an additional 3,912,734 shares in the last quarter.
-Hood River Capital Management LLC boosted its position in shares of Denison Mines by 10.8% in the 1st quarter.
-Hood River Capital Management LLC now owns 23,920,381 shares of the basic materials company’s stock worth $26,073,000 after purchasing an additional 2,331,888 shares in the last quarter.
-Goldman Sachs Group Inc. boosted its position in shares of Denison Mines by 12.3% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 7,440,385 shares of the basic materials company’s stock worth $11,905,000 after purchasing an additional 817,351 shares in the last quarter.
-Alpha Wave Global LP boosted its position in shares of Denison Mines by 10.5% in the 1st quarter.
-Alpha Wave Global LP now owns 3,463,812 shares of the basic materials company’s stock worth $3,776,000 after purchasing an additional 330,392 shares in the last quarter.
-Finally, Herr Investment Group LLC bought a new stake in shares of Denison Mines in the 4th quarter worth approximately $3,603,000.
+A number of institutional investors have recently modified their holdings of DNN.
+JPMorgan Chase & Co. acquired a new position in Denison Mines during the first quarter worth $1,001,000.
+Advisory Services Network LLC increased its holdings in Denison Mines by 235.2% during the first quarter.
+Advisory Services Network LLC now owns 22,625 shares of the basic materials company’s stock worth $25,000 after buying an additional 15,875 shares during the last quarter.
+Ardsley Advisory Partners LP bought a new position in Denison Mines during the first quarter worth about $109,000.
+Two Sigma Securities LLC bought a new position in Denison Mines during the first quarter worth about $41,000.
+Finally, Hood River Capital Management LLC boosted its position in Denison Mines by 10.8% during the first quarter.
+Hood River Capital Management LLC now owns 23,920,381 shares of the basic materials company’s stock worth $26,073,000 after purchasing an additional 2,331,888 shares during the period.
 29.88% of the stock is owned by institutional investors.

 Denison Mines Company Profile